-If the behaviour continues the Headteacher will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
-For complainants who excessively contact St Mary's C of E (Aided) Primary School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
+If the behaviour continues, the Headteacher will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
+For complainants who excessively contact St Mary's C of E (Aided) Primary School, causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will usually be reviewed after 6 months.

 In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police informed.
-This may include banning an individual from St Mary's C of E (Aided) Primary School.
+This may include banning an individual from the buildings and/or site of Mary's C of E (Aided) Primary School.

-Further guidance about how to deal with such complaints can be found on page 10 of the Best Practice Advice for School Complaints Procedures 2016 https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/489056/Best Practice_Advice_for_School_Complaints_2016.pdf
+Further guidance about how to deal with such complaints can be found on page 10 of the Best Practice Advice for School Complaints Procedures 2016